 These days, with Americans spending up to 10 hours per day on the internet, you can wring hands all you like from the comfort of your office.
 And you don’t even have to lift a finger (or grasp one for that matter).
 That’s what PPC can do for you.

-Considering this, it’s no wonder that advertisers invested over $10 billion on PPC campaigns in 2017 alone.
+Considering this, it’s no wonder that advertisers invested over $10 billion on PPC campaigns alone.

 PPC stands for pay per click.
 It is an online marketing strategy that essentially allows you to ‘buy’ visits to your website.
 When you use pay per click, it means that you ‘buy’ a specific keyword that is tied to your ad so that when a user searches for that keyword, they see your own ad.